Andrew-S-Rosen/cbe504/main.typ

 === Reaction with Unbound Species <reaction-with-unbound-species>

 A reaction can also occur between an adsorbed molecule and a molecule in the continuum.
-When the adsorbed molecule reacts with a molecule in the gas phase, this is typically referred to as an Eley--Rideal reaction.
+When the adsorbed molecule reacts with a molecule in the gas phase, this is typically referred to as a Langmuir--Rideal mechanism.
+When the adsorbed molecule reacts with a molecule that is loosely physisorbed nearby, it is instead referred to as an Eley--Rideal reaction.

-The general equation is
+The general equation for such a process is

 $ ce("A^* + B") eqArrow(k_2,opposite:k_(-2)) ce("C^*"). $